Appointment of Assistant Minister for May 2024

 A full job pack is available by emailing firstname.lastname@example.org

 To organise an informal conversation with the Vicar contact email@example.com

 Closing date for applications: 4pm Friday 19 January 2024

 Visits and interviews: week beginning Monday 5 February 2024

 The Ministry Training Scheme at St Bart’s

 Our existing and previous trainees will be very happy to talk with you about the role and we can put you in touch with them.
-If you are interested and would like full details, do contact Ian Lewis to arrange an informal chat.
+If you are interested and would like full details, do contact Charlie Ward to arrange an informal chat.

 St. Bartholomew’s Church Office